0xadri/mkdocs/docs/api.md

 <a name="blockchain-getDidDoc"></a>
 #### Get Did Doc
 Returns the Did Doc for the specified DID.
-This contains the public key which can be used to verify signatures sign by this DID.
+This contains the public key which can be used to verify signatures signed by this DID.

 Request: